3rd Sunday of Easter

 See resources, homilies, and more for the 3rd Sunday of Easter Year C readings here.

-- Second Reading – Revelation 5:11-14: I saw countless angels praising the Lamb, and every creature joined in worship, giving honor and glory to God and the Lamb forever.
+- Second Reading – Revelation 5:11-14: John saw many angels praising Jesus, the Lamb.
+Then all creatures in heaven and on earth joined in.
+They gave praise and honor to God and to the Lamb forever.

 The liturgical cycle is a three-year sequence of A, B, and C.